Trump cancels trip to Latin America, prompting relief and criticism

 Peru uninvited Maduro from the summit earlier this year as it condemned the election.
 Maduro’s main rivals are barred from standing against him as he seeks re-election despite a crushing economic crisis and foreign sanctions.

-Peruvian President Martin Vizcarra told a press conference in Lima that he regretted that Trump was not coming, saying his presence would have been “important.”
+Maduro had initially vowed to gatecrash the summit, saying he would travel to Lima by “air, land or sea,” but on Tuesday announced he too was pulling out.

+“Last night I decided that I’m not going to the Americas summit in Lima and that I’ll stay here with the Venezuelan people,” Maduro told a cheering crowd.
+“This summit is a real waste of time.”

-Reporting by Roberta Rampton in Washington and Mitra Taj in Lima, Additional Reporting By Marco Aquino in Lima, Luc Cohen in Buenos Aires, Adriana Barrera in Mexico City and Danny Ramos in La Paz.
-Editing by Jonathan Oatis and Tom Brown
+Reporting by Roberta Rampton in Washington and Mitra Taj in Lima, Additional Reporting By Marco Aquino in Lima, Luc Cohen in Buenos Aires, Adriana Barrera in Mexico City, Danny Ramos in La Paz and Alexandra Ulmer in Caracas Editing by Jonathan Oatis and Tom Brown